 Back then when I was still working in Manila and commuting long hours, I would always ask myself, “what do I want to do”, “who do I want to be”.
 During the pandemic, I was able to answer it by “what impact do I want to have” and “what legacy do I want to leave”.
 I kept on reflecting on how I can use what I have to drive even a small positive change in my country.

 Philippines is one of the countries in the world to experience the onslaught of climate emergency given that our storms are worsening over the years, typhoons seasons are becoming more ravenous.
 I care about my home and the people.
 I’ve seen it degrade.
 I want to be a participant in finding solutions.

-Project Buhay will be our first project in the Philippines which we will distribute efficient cookstoves free of cost by Q3 of 2022.
-The motivation behind this stove was to replace the three-stone stove, which is known to be dirty, inefficient and consumes much wood for cooking and heating.
+Open-fire cooking is inefficient and consumes much wood for cooking and heating.
 Few are aware that cooking with an open fire is like burning 400 cigarettes an hour in one’s kitchen.
 Clean cooking stoves can help to reduce the carbon and smoke emissions of cooking, which can result in fewer health complications, improved air quality, reduced greenhouse gas emissions, and extra time to spend on more productive activities, and less wood will be used.

 This project is very important to me personally since I grew up in a rural community in Cagayan Valley and Surigao del sur before I moved to Manila.
 We would also use wood cooking and I honestly like the smell and taste of the food cooked using wood.
 But switching to a clean cooking stove is one small change we can make, to help protect our health and our planet.
-And this is our vision for the 40% of the country’s population that are still using biomass for cooking.
+And this is our vision for the communities that are still using biomass for cooking.